kroma-network/kroma-specs/specs/glossary.md

 [validator-reward]: glossary.md#validator-reward

-The validator reward is calculated using the following formula:
+In [Validator System V1][validator-system-v1], the validator reward is calculated using the following formula:
 `(L2 base fee + L2 priority fee) * validator reward scalar / 10000`.

+In [Validator System V2][validator-system-v2], the validator reward is given in terms of KRO tokens, and is calculated as the sum of the [base reward][base-reward] and [boosted reward][boosted-reward] multiplied by the commission rate.

+[validator-system-v1]: ./protocol/validator.md#validator-pool-smart-contract
+[validator-system-v2]: ./experimental/validator-system-v2/overview.md

 ## Base Reward